angband/angband/readme.txt

 The 'dead.txt' file is displayed to the user when the player dies.
 It contains a picture of a tombstone which is filled in with interesting information about the dead player.
 You should not edit this file.

-The optional file 'wizards.txt' may be used to specify which users may enter 'wizard' mode.
-A missing file provides no restrictions, and an empty file prevents everyone from entering 'wizard' mode.
-This file is only used on multi-user machines, otherwise there are no restrictions.

 The optional file 'time.txt' may be used to restrict the "times" at which the game may be played, by providing specification of which hours of each day